-Homework at the Academy will vary in frequency, type, style and format depending on the subject being studied and the class or set your child are in.
+Homework at the Academy will vary in frequency, type, style and format depending on the subject being studied and the class or set your child is in.
 Tasks may include reading, writing, research or even preparing talks, speeches or presentations.
 Generally, pupils will have between one and three pieces of homework per evening.

 At Key Stage 3 pupils should expect to receive:

 |Core subjects (English Maths, Science)

 At Key Stage 4 pupils should expect to receive:

 We take homework very seriously.
 Failure to complete homework or to a high standard and failure to hand it in by the specified deadline will result in your child being placed in an hour’s supervised homework detention after school.
-There is a robust homework procedure in place to monitor homework at the Academy with different thresholds established in accordance with the number of unacceptable homework’s accrued.
-The thresholds include pupils being sanctioned, placed on a homework report by their form tutor, meetings arranged with key members of staff dependent upon the threshold reached and in some cases pupils being banned from receiving homework.
+There is a robust homework procedure in place to monitor homework at the Academy with different thresholds established in accordance with the number of unacceptable homework accrued.
+The thresholds include pupils being sanctioned, placed on a homework report by their form tutor, meetings arranged with key members of staff dependent upon the threshold reached and in some cases, pupils being banned from receiving homework.
 We would encourage parents/carers and pupils to work with the Academy to avoid this from occurring.

 Your child will be issued with a planner in which they can record their homework.
-At Key Stage Three (KS3) a clear timetable has been stuck in the planner to inform pupils and parents/carers of the subject and day the homework has been set.
+At Key Stage Three (KS3) a clear timetable has been stuck in the planner to inform pupils and parents/carers of the subject and the day the homework has been set.
 We ask parents/carers to sign the planner each week and use the planner to help your child monitor and plan their homework.
 Regular planner checks at school further ensure children are using their planners effectively and every pupil is expected to have their planner with them each day.